WeiDUorg/weidu/README-WeiDU-Changes.txt

   * ADD_CRE_EFFECT doesn't break files using EFFv1.
   * IS_INSTALLED_AFTER added.
   * ADD_KIT fails if it's installing more than the supported 255 kits.
-  * ADD_SPELL warns if it's ignoring the constraint list.
+  * ADD_SPELL warns if it's ignoring the constraint list (only in MODDER mode).
+  * ADD_SPELL checks spell.ids to avoid duplicating spells (see readme).

 Version 220:
   * Fix REFACTOR_*_TRIGGER so that it doesn't loop infinitely if the 'template'